-As at 31 December 2021, the Group has concentration of credit risk on trade receivables as 88% (2020: 64%) of the total trade receivables were due from the Group's five largest customers, which are well-known game publishers/game publishing service providers in the PRC with good reputation in the industry.
-The Group's concentration of credit risk by geographical location is in PRC, which accounted for 100% (2020: 100%) of the total trade receivables as at 31 December 2021.
+As at 31 December 2022, the Group has concentration of credit risk on trade receivables as 100% (2021: 93%) of the total trade receivables were due from the Group's five largest debtors, which are well-known game publishers/game publishing service providers in the PRC with good reputation in the industry.
+The Group's concentration of credit risk by geographical location is in PRC, which accounted for 100% (2021: 100%) of the total trade receivables as at 31 December 2022.

-In addition, the Group performs impairment assessment under ECL model on trade receivables with significant balances and credit-impaired individually and/or collectively.
-Except for significant balances, which are assessed for impairment individually, the remaining trade receivables are grouped under a provision matrix based on shared credit risk characteristics by reference to the Group's internal credit rating.
-Impairment loss (net of reversal) of approximately RMB2,163,000 (2020: approximately RMB195,000) was recognised during the year ended 31 December 2021.
+In addition, the Group performs impairment assessment under ECL model on trade receivables with significant balances and credit-impaired individually.
+Except for significant and credit-impaired balances, which are assessed for impairment individually, the remaining trade receivables are grouped under a provision matrix based on shared credit risk characteristics by reference to the Group's internal credit rating.
+Impairment loss (net of reversal) of approximately RMB22,845,000 (2021: approximately RMB2,163,000) was recognised during the year ended 31 December 2022.
 Details of the quantitative disclosures are set out below in this note.